 The atomic force microscope and the scanning tunneling microscope (AFM/STM) are suitable for images with particularly high resolution.
 The surface is scanned by means of an ultra-fine tip, with minimal force, generating a 3D image of the surface.
 Lateral resolutions of 1-10 nm and vertical resolutions of less than 1 nm are achieved.
 Monolayer samples can be resolved.
-AFM is particularly suitable for characterizing extremely smooth surfaces.
+The atomic force microscope (AFM) is particularly suitable for characterizing extremely smooth surfaces.
 Friction microscopy or modulation techniques can also be used to show material contrasts.

-The advantage of AFM is that it provides not only a "photo" of the surface, but a complete three-dimensional data set of the surface topography.
+The advantage of Atomic Force Microscopy (AFM) is that it provides not only a "photo" of the surface, but a complete three-dimensional data set of the surface topography.
 A great deal of quantitative information can be obtained from this:

 The data can also be made available as a 3D data set to the customer for their own evaluations.

 The figure shows nanocrystalline platinum particles in an amorphous carbon matrix.
 The platinum particles have a diameter of just a few nanometers, but appear somewhat enlarged in the image due to folding with the geometry of the scanning tip.